 BSMA campaigns to return building societies back to their roots as genuine mutual societies.

-BSMA campaigns through Members of Parliament, Parliamentary Committees and through the media to pursue our objectives.
+BSMA campaigns through Members of Parliament, Parliamentary Committees, Political Parties and through the media to pursue our objectives.

 BSMA supports campaigns in specific societies against mergers or sell-offs and for fair treatment for members.

 BSMA encourages and supports members, who want true mutuality, to stand for election to the boards of building societies.